 Once your VM is up and running, if you’d prefer to work in an editor on your local machine, you can just mount your charm repository into the VM and work on it locally using

-# Install MicroK8s package $ sudo snap install --classic microk8s # Add your user to the `microk8s` group for unprivileged access $ sudo usermod -aG microk8s $(whoami) # Wait for MicroK8s to finish initialising $ sudo microk8s status --wait-ready # Enable the 'storage' and 'dns' addons # (required for the Juju controller) $ sudo microk8s enable storage dns ingress # Alias kubectl so it interacts with MicroK8s by default $ sudo snap alias microk8s.kubectl kubectl # Ensure your new group membership is apparent in the current terminal # (Not required once you have logged out and back in again) $ newgrp microk8s
+# Install MicroK8s package $ snap install microk8s --channel 1.28-strict # Add your user to the `microk8s` group for unprivileged access $ sudo adduser $USER snap_microk8s # Wait for MicroK8s to finish initialising $ sudo microk8s status --wait-ready # Enable the 'storage' and 'dns' addons # (required for the Juju controller) $ sudo microk8s enable hostpath-storage dns # Alias kubectl so it interacts with MicroK8s by default $ sudo snap alias microk8s.kubectl kubectl # Ensure your new group membership is apparent in the current terminal # (Not required once you have logged out and back in again) $ newgrp snap_microk8s

 In order to test our Charmed Operator, we need to first bootstrap a controller onto our Kubernetes instance, and then create a model for our deployment: